vintydong/obsidian-digital-garden/src/site/notes/Macrostates and microstates.md

 The total energy of a system is a macrostate that can be achieved through numerous microstates.
 The energy of individual particles may fluctuate within the system, but since all of these microstates are associated with a single macrostate, it appears macroscopically the same.

-[^1]: This is of course assuming that all microstates are equally likely at every time step.
+[^1]: This is assuming that all microstates are equally likely at every time step.